Quantum Singular Value Decomposition of Spin Correlation Matrix in One-Dimensional Heisenberg Model: Result

+To aviod ambiguity of representation between the standard SVD and circulant matrix approaches, we should notice that only the sum of the degenerate states is a physically relevant quantity.

-In terms of Fourier analysis, the principle component $S^{(1)}$ has periodicity characterized by the wave number $k_{1}=\pi$ with the lattice constant $a=1$.
-The second components are degenerate, and for both of them the wave number can be defined as $k_{2}=\pi/2$.
-From these data, we may imagine close relationship between $k_{n}$ and $\lambda_{n}$.
+In terms of Fourier analysis, the principle component, $S^{(1)}$, has periodicity characterized by the wave number $\pi$.
+The sum of second and third components, $S^{(2)}+S^{(3)}$, can be characterized by the wave number $\pi/2$.
+These wave numbers are consistent with the cosine factor in Eq.~(\ref{cmk}).
 We would like to know much clearer physical meaning of this wave number.
 The wave number is related to the size of the antiferromagnetic domain.
 To see this feature we redefine the wavefunction as

-The first component is nothing but the sum of classical antiferromagnetic spin configurations.
-Due to the periodic boundary condition, the second component $\left|\psi_{2}\right>$ represents some combination of one domain excitation (two domain walls) from the classical antiferromagnetic state.
+The first component $\left|\psi_{1}\right>$ is nothing but the sum of classical antiferromagnetic spin configurations.
+Due to the periodic boundary condition, the second component $\left|\psi_{2}\right>$ represents a combination of one domain excitation (two domain walls) from the classical antiferromagnetic state.
+For instance, the state $\left|\uparrow\downarrow\downarrow\uparrow\right>$ has two domains $\uparrow\downarrow$ and $\downarrow\uparrow$ from left to right, and this is realized by one domain flip from the pure antiferromagnetic state.
 Let us introduce matrices $S_{n}$ with $n=1,2$ whose entries are defined by

 Then we find